 5. Home Field is No Advantage

 The SEC has some of the biggest, loudest stadiums in America, and fans love to get caught up on how intimidating some places are to play.
 Don’t buy it.
 SEC teams play in tough environments every other week, and they get used to it.

 Casual bettors routinely overestimate the importance of home-field advantage, which from a point spread perspective isn’t much of an advantage at all.
-LSU’s Death Valley is as crazy as it gets, yet the Tigers were just 4-4 ATS at home in 2018.
+LSU’s Death Valley is as crazy as it gets, yet the Tigers are just 9-10 ATS at home since 2018.